jorgerance/sf/README.md

 | ~ 1 May 2024       | $6,166,877       |
 | ~ 1 May 2028       | $120,592,180     |
 | ~ 1 May 2032       | $2,219,429,200   |

+The aforementioned approach of measuring Bitcoin supply is purely based on fundamental constants hard-coded in its algorithm.
+Therefore, lost coins during early adoption significantly decrease the real number of Bitcoin supply and hence increase its scarcity, stock-to-flow ratio and market value.

+> Lost coins only make everyone else’s coins worth slightly more.
+Think of it as a donation to everyone. — __Satoshi Nakamoto__

 ##### [1] [PlanB – Modeling Bitcoin's Value with Scarcity](https://medium.com/@100trillionUSD/modeling-bitcoins-value-with-scarcity-91fa0fc03e25)
 ##### [2] [Satoshi Nakamoto – Bitcoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf)